flyjancy/CortexM0_SoC_Task/README.md

 This version is for a step-by-step tutorial.

+This project needs cortexm0ds_logic.v, which can be downloaded at https://www.arm.com/resources/designstart

 There are some references in folder /docs/

 For latest version of Cortex-M0 SoC please go to https://github.com/liufengrui/CortexM0_SoC